kir/js_cursor_position/README.md

 How
 ---
   The library tries to model text wrapping in the textarea and to find out relative cursor position.
   The results are not 100% accurate, but really close to it.
+Tested against IE8+, Chrome, Opera, FF.

   Usage: